-TASKS STATUS 22.1 Maintain and Enhance Police and Fire Facilities Ongoing Newport Beach Police and Fire Departments annually maintain and periodically update facilities and personnel to provide a high-level of service.
+TASKS STATUS 22.1 Maintain and Enhance Police and Fire Facilities Newport Beach Police and Fire Departments annually maintain and periodically update facilities and personnel to provide a high-level of service.
 This process is implemented through the City's budget process.
 Additionally, response times are monitored and changes are proposed through the budget process.
 A remodel of the Police Station at 870 Santa Barbara Drive was in the design phase in 2017 with anticipated award of funds and construction beginning Spring 2018.
 The new Corona Del Mar Fire Station No. 5 and Library was in the design phase in 2017 with anticipated award of funds and construction beginning Spring 2018.
 23.1 Maintain and Update Parks and Recreation Facility Plans Ongoing The Recreation and Senior Services Department reviews the status of the park system on an ongoing basis and improvements are recommended in the City's annual Capital Improvement Plan.
 23.2 Maintain and Improve Parks and Recreation Facilities Ongoing In 2017, the following accomplishments were achieved: Ongoing maintenance of existing facilities.
-Bonita Canyon Sports Park - Installation of Pickleball Courts at Bonita Canyon Sports Park.
+Bonita Creek Sports Park - Installation of Pickleball Courts at Bonita Canyon Sports Park.
 The project was completed and opened to the public in September 2017.
 Back Bay View Park Enhancements - Upgrade water fountain with bottle filler and doggie bowl, and bike fixit station were finished in October 2017.
 Lower Sunset View Park Extension - Conceptual design plans underway in 2017 to add two bridges - one across Superior Avenue and one across Coast Highway - to add a parking structure within the existing parking lot off of Superior Avenue, and an additional recreational area.
 Additionally, the City has applied for grant funding for the construction phase.
-23.3 Assess Recreation Needs Ongoing The Recreation and Senior Services Department continuously analyzes enrollment numbers in existing recreation programs and periodically initiates community surveys to assess the current needs of the community.
+23.3 Assess Recreation Needs Ongoing The Recreation and Senior Services Department continuously analyzes enrollment numbers in existing recreation programs and periodically initiate community surveys to assess the current needs of the community.

-23.4 Maintain Recreation Ongoing Programs for Newport TACKE Newport Navigator is a recreation guide for all recreation programs and services provided by t City.
+TASKS STATUS Maintain Recreation Programs for Newport Beach's Residents The Recreation and Senior Services Department provides recreation programs citywide.
+The Newport Navigator is a recreation guide for all recreation programs and services provided by the City.
 The Newport Navigator is provided quarterly in addition to a summer issue.
-The Part Beaches, and Recreation Commission (PB&R) acts in an advisory capacity to City Council for matters pertaining to parks, beaches, recreation, parkways, and street trees.
-The following a Commission highlights from 2017: 1.
+The Parks, Beaches, and Recreation Commission (PB&R) acts in an advisory capacity to City Council for all matters pertaining to parks, beaches, recreation, parkways, and street trees.
+The following are Commission highlights from 2017: 1.
 Backbay signage program.
 2. Lower Sunset View Park Extension - Conceptual Plan provided for comments.
 3. Youth programs.
-4. Beach volleyball nets donation, in memory of Ron Hanks Neal Cline.
+4. Beach volleyball nets donation, in memory of Ron Hanks Neil Cline.
 5. Certificate presentation to outgoing PB&R Commissioner Marie Marston.
 6. Elections - Laird Hayes, Chair/ Walt Howald, Vice Chair.
 7. Changing the name of Balboa Island Park - denied.
-8. Approval of Newport Beach soccer installation of temporary lights at Bonita Cany Sports Park Field 6, 9.
-Newport Coast Community Center/Aquatics.
+8. Approval of Newport Beach soccer installation of temporary lights at Bonita Canyon Sports Park Field 6.
+9. Newport Coast Community Center/Aquatics.
 10. New PB&R Commissioner - Heather Ignatin.
-11. Ad Hoc Committee Appointments - Community Service Award: Cole, Englebrecht, Ignatin; Sunset View: Hayes, Granoff & Ignatin; Youth Sports Liason: Hayes, Anderson Howald; Sunsetted the West Newport Community Center Ad Hoc Committee.
-12. Adjourned in Memory of Dayle Lusk, Tumble-n-Kids 13.
+11. Ad Hoc Committee Appointments - Community Service Award: Cole, Englebrecht, & Ignatin; Sunset View: Hayes, Granoff & Ignatin; Youth Sports Liason: Hayes, Anderson & Howald; Sunsetted the West Newport Community Center Ad Hoc Committee.
+12. Adjourned in Memory of Dayle Lusk, Tumble-n-Kida 13.
 Marina Park & Peninsula Programming.
 14. Weather Station approved at Bonita Canyon Sports Park.
-15. Modification of the youth sports commission member requirements and field allocati and use policy - tabled until future meeting.
-16. Health and wellness of the OASIS Senior Center.
+15. Modification of the youth sports commission member requirements and field allocation and use policy - tabled until future meeting.
+16. Health and wellness of the Oasis Senior Center.
 17. Poppy Avenue update.